Waadtss/ArReverseDictionary/README.md

 During the evaluation phase, submissions are expected to reconstruct the same JSON format.

-The test JSON files will contain the "id" key, and the embedding keys ("sgns" and "electra")
+The test JSON files will contain the "id" and the gloss keys.

 In both RD and CLRD, participants should construct JSON files that contain at least the two following keys: